Privacy Policy

 Sharing information outside the UK

-Some service providers operate internationally.
-Where personal data is transferred outside the UK, this is done using recognised safeguards such as Standard Contractual Clauses, the UK International Data Transfer Addendum, or adequacy regulations.
+Some of our service providers operate internationally.
+Where personal data is transferred outside the UK, this is done using recognised safeguards such as Standard Contractual Clauses (SCCs), the UK International Data Transfer Addendum, or adequacy regulations.

 We implement appropriate technical and organisational measures to protect personal information from unauthorised access, alteration, disclosure, loss or misuse.
 This includes secure cloud-based systems, restricted access controls and encrypted payment processing.